W427697/Discord-/docs/writing-stories/mocking-modules.md

 <Callout variant="info">

-If you are [writing your stories in TypeScript](./typescript.md), you will need to import your mock modules using the full mocked file name to have the mocked function correctly typed in your stories.
-You do **not** need do this in your component files, that's what the [subpath import](#subpath-imports) or [builder alias](#builder-aliases) is for.
+If you are [writing your stories in TypeScript](./typescript.md), you must import your mock modules using the full mocked file name to have the functions correctly typed in your stories.
+You do **not** need to do this in your component files.
+That's what the [subpath import](#subpath-imports) or [builder alias](#builder-aliases) is for.

 </Callout>